 Keep an eye out for trends and conversations that could be related to your brand/theme in your Ramadan strategy.
 It is crucial to monitor social media in this period and not miss out on any opportunity to engage with your audience.
 Find out which topics your audience is buzzing about online and shape your relevant content accordingly.

 Ramadan traditions and activity may differ within the Middle East itself.
 It is beneficial for brands to invest in local talent that are culturally aware and savvy.
-Localized content is critical to connect with your target audience.
+Localized content is critical to connecting with your target audience.
 Do you know what a غبقة is?

 We now know that people engage more on social media in Ramadan.
 This is an opportunity for your brand to make a real and nearly effortless connection with your audience – do not miss out on this!
 Ramping up your engagement should be a priority in your brand’s Ramadan strategy.